quantag/qasm-adapter-vscode/readme.md

 * In the explorer view of the new window open the 'program' file with .qasm or .py extension
 * Set some breakpoints
 * From the editor's "Run and Debug" toolbar dropdown menu select "Debug Circuit"
+* From Command Pallete choose 'Quantag Studio: Render Circuit' to visualize circuit in new tab.